codlark/cls-docs/docs/Tutorial.md

     [eq| [role] | werewolf ]

-Briks use vertical bars to separate the name of the brik from it's arguments, and arguments from each other.
-Whenever you see a vertical bar in a brik it means it's performing extra computation on it's value.
-In the case of the `[eq| ]` brik here, if its arguments are the same, it returns (turns into) `true`, or otherwise returns `false`.
+Macros use vertical bars to separate the name of the function from it's arguments, and arguments from each other.
+Whenever you see a vertical bar in a macro it means it's performing extra computation on it's value.
+In the case of the `[eq| ]` macro here, if its arguments are the same, it returns (turns into) `true`, or otherwise returns `false`.

     font-color: [if| [eq| [role] | werewolf ] | [dark-red] | black ]

 This is the whole value.
-The `[if| ]` brik takes as it's first value a true or false value, called a toggle in brikWork, and if it's true it returns the second argument, or the third argument it's false.
+The `[if| ]` macro takes as it's first value a true or false value, called a toggle in CLS, and if it's true it returns the second argument, or the third argument it's false.
 So this value checks if the role of the current card is `werewolf`, and if it is the font color is made `[dark-red]`, or if it's some other role the font color is made `black`.
-There are a fair number of briks which are listed [here](../Briks/).
+There are a fair number of macros which are listed [here](../Macros/).

         text: [capitalize| [role] ]

 Lastly, the text that will actually be drawn on the card.
-Compared to our last brik, this is pretty easy; it just capitalizes the first letter of `[role]`.
+Compared to our last macro, this is pretty easy; it just capitalizes the first letter of `[role]`.

-In your own layouts you'll see brik sequences like this just as often as the value for `font-color`.
-Briks are a powerful programming tool, but never feel like you have to find the most elaborate brik sequence to do the most with the fewest columns.
-I only use a complex brik sequence to show you what's possible with briks.
+In your own layouts you'll see macro sequences like this just as often as the value for `font-color`.
+Macros are a powerful programming tool, but never feel like you have to find the most elaborate macro sequence to do the most with the fewest columns.
+I only use a complex macro sequence to show you what's possible with macros.
 We could just as easily have data that has a color column like

     data {
     repeat, role, color